Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Looking at the total return of 3.7% in the last 5 years of iShares Latin America 40 ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (68.1%)
+• The total return over 5 years of iShares Latin America 40 ETF is 27.2%, which is lower, thus worse compared to the benchmark SPY (109.6%) in the same period.

 CAGR: